Cinderblook/cinderblook.github.io/content/blog/Terraform-Proxmox-VM-Deploy.md

 ---
 author: "Austin Barnes"
-title: "Terraform - Proxmox-VM-Deploy"
+title: "Terraform - Proxmox Virtual Machine Deploy"
-description: "Terraform Automation in Proxmox"
+description: "Terraform Automation in Proxmox to genereate a Virtual Machine from a template"
 tags: [
     "terraform",
     "automation",